wyhitcs/team-letsencrypt/D2/developer_view.md

 ##How developers deal with technical debt
 For technical debt, developers always find it via Issues, discuss it and try to find a better solution to fix it.
 For the technical debt and related issues we mentioned above [#2155](https://github.com/letsencrypt/letsencrypt/issues/2155), [#2498](https://github.com/letsencrypt/letsencrypt/issues/2498) and [#2114](https://github.com/letsencrypt/letsencrypt/issues/2114) they use this kind of method to manage their technical debt.
 #Conclusions
+There are many common process which are often used in the project, the developer wrapper them into different modules.
+That lead to the current appearance of the let's encrypt.
+The project are divided into 4 layers,i.e. user layers, parser layers, functional layer and platform layer.
+The structure of the project is well designed but there are still something are done "quick and dirty".
+The developers complete some codes in an inappropriate place for saving some time.
+But at least they have to spend some time fix them.
+That is the so called technical debt.
+That includes: inappropriate UI configuration, terrible exception trace back.
 #References
 - Cairns, C., Allen, S. (2015), [Managing technical debt](https://18f.gsa.gov/2015/10/05/managing-technical-debt/).
 - Fowler, M. (2014), [TechnicalDebtQuadrant](http://martinfowler.com/bliki/TechnicalDebt.html).